TheDilp/asset_browser_client/README.md

-Svelte application that allowes users to log in and manage their assets in an S3 compatible Object Storage service.
+Svelte application that allows users to log in and manage their assets in an S3 compatible Object Storage service.

 Features: Authentication, object upload/download/deletion, object search, Chrome extension for quick uploading an image from any internet website.